Updated: May 23

 When healthy, Lance McCullers Jr. is a technician on the mound.
 In his rookie season, he pitched to a 24.8 K%, which was good for top 20 among all MLB starting pitchers (min 90 innings pitched).
 Moreover, his 3.26 FIP and 3.50 xFIP both supported his stellar 3.22 ERA.
 A substantial reason why Lance McCullers Jr. is so good at limiting runs is his ability to induce ground balls at an elite level.
 To be more specific, in 2017, McCullers Jr.'s 61.3% groundball rate was good for top five among all MLB starting pitchers(min 90 innings pitched).
 Now you may be wondering if this guy is some type of pitching wizard, which is understandable, but he simply understands how to use his pitches.

 In 2018, in reference to Brooks Baseball , McCullers primarily threw a curve(86mph), a sinker(95mph), and a changeup(88mph).
-He also possesses a cutter(94mph) and a fourseam fastball(95mph), both in which are rarely used.
+He also possesses a cutter(94mph) and a fourseam fastball(95mph), but both are rarely used.

 Seemingly, McCullers' curveball and changeup led him to the most amounts of whiffs and thus are his two primary strikeout pitches.
 However, the huge drop off in changeup usage and the sudden up stick in the use of his curveball towards the end of the season can logically be tied to the news of his right elbow discomfort, which led to his surgery.
 Beyond all this, his 2018 ground balls per balls in play chart below represents his ability to create a high percentage of ground balls using more than one pitch.